 This course provides students with practical, hands-on experience in K-12 classrooms for the purpose of exploring teaching as a career.
 Under the supervision of a cooperating teacher, students observe and aide in various classroom settings and duties respective to the student's field of study.
 Field experience placement is based upon availability and need in a school district.
 In addition to the field experience component, students participate in class forums where teacher education topics are discussed.
+Students are required to complete and pass a background check.
+(This course addresses Idaho Core background check.
 (This course addresses Idaho Core Teacher Standards 2, 6, and 9).
 Corequisite: EDUC 201